Natural Science

 Associate in Science / 60 Credits

-The Associate in Science degree in Natural Science (ASNS) is a transfer degree designed for students pursuing Science, Technology, Engineering and Mathematics (STEM)-related educational and career goals.
+The Associate in Science degree in Natural Sciences (ASNS) is a transfer degree designed for students pursuing Science, Technology, Engineering and Mathematics (STEM)-related educational and career goals.
 The courses are designed specifically for students who plan to pursue baccalaureate studies in STEM, or who plan to continue with professional studies, such as pre-pharmacy, pre-medical, or pre-dental programs.
 The ASNS curriculum provides a seamless pathway for students intending to transfer into a STEM degree at a four-year institution, in particular within the UH System where students may take advantage of transfer agreements with UH Mānoa, UH Hilo, and UH West O’ahu.

-- Biological Sciences (BS)
+- Biological Sciences Concentration (BSC)

-- Physical Sciences (PS)
+- Physical Sciences Concentration (PSC)

-- Engineering
+- Engineering Concentration (ENGR)

-- Information and Communication Technology (ICT)
+- Information and Communication Technology (ICS)

 Degrees and Certificates

-Natural Science — Biological Sciences Concentration (AS)
+Natural Sciences — Biological Sciences Concentration (AS)

-Natural Science — Engineering Concentration (AS)
+Natural Sciences — Engineering Concentration (AS)

-Natural Science — Physical Sciences Concentration (AS)
+Natural Sciences — Physical Sciences Concentration (AS)

 Natural Sciences - Core (all concentrations)